Injury Attorneys | Restoring LivesTM

 The hundreds of lawsuits that have been filed against Stryker stem from two hip implants that Stryker recalled in 2012 due to corrosion and other problems.
-The two hip devices were the Rejuvenate Modular-Neck or the ABG II Modular-Neck.
-Lawsuits allege the metal components of the device could rub together, creating tiny particles of metallic debris to enter the body, causing severe damage to a patient’s tissue and muscle.
+The two hip devices were the Rejuvenate Modular-Neck and the ABG II Modular-Neck.
+Lawsuits allege the metal components of the device could rub together, creating tiny particles of metallic debris to enter the body and causing severe damage to a patient’s tissue and muscle.

-President of Stryker Orthopaedics, William J. Huffnagle, said, “This settlement program provides patients compensation in a fair, timely and efficient manner.”
+President of Stryker Orthopaedics, William J. Huffnagle, said that “This settlement program provides patients compensation in a fair, timely and efficient manner.”

 Stryker’s settlement of $1.43 billion is one of the largest settlements against a medical device manufacturer.
 In 2013, the DePuy division of Johnson & Johnson agreed to pay $2.5 million to resolve 8,000 lawsuits for injuries sustained due to metal-on-metal implants similar to Stryker’s devices.